Slid61/plant-restoration-size/README.md

 # plant-restoration-size
-A g project aimed at determining the fasibility of using a monte carlo simulation to determine a minimum sample size.
+A project aimed at determining the fasibility of using a monte carlo simulation to determine a minimum sample size.